infinum/frontend-handbook/React/CSS-in-JS/Chakra.md

 ### Style props

 Style props are a way to alter the style of a component by simply passing props to it.
 It helps to save time by providing helpful shorthand ways to style components.
-Alternative to that is using sx prop that takes an object with style rules.
+Alternative to that is using chakra factory.

-Style props should be used for one-off styles:
+Style props should be used for one-off styles (up to max 3 props):

 ```tsx
 <Button display="block" mt="md">